Budabot/Tyrbot/README.md

 In general, disabling any event might have consequences that'll leave the module not working as intended.

 ### Setup relaying to/from AO and the connected Discord bot
-After successfully having the bot connect, and it's a member of a certain server, you can write **/tell <botname> discord** ingame, and it'll give you an overview of the current situation.
+After successfully having the bot connect, and it's a member of a certain server, you can write `/tell <botname> discord` ingame, and it'll give you an overview of the current situation.

 Relaying won't start before you've actually enabled the relaying to a specific channel.
 Remember, the bot **must be allowed to access the text channel in question** to be able to read/write to it.
 This means, that if you have a text channel which is only visible to certain roles on your Discord server, you must make the bot's role a part of this list as well, otherwise it won't be able to relay to/from the channel in question.

 To bring up the relay setup, you simply write `/tell <botname> discord relay`, and a list of channels visible to your bot will be available.
 All the available channels will be listed, and have 2 settings available:
-- "Relay from AO", means that text written ingame in either the org- or private channel will be relayed to this text channel on Discord
+- "Relay from AO", means that text written ingame in either the org- or private channel will be relayed to the text channel on Discord
 - "Relay from Discord", means that text written in this text channel on Discord, will be relayed to the private- and org channel in AO

 ### The module is still in "beta" mode